 At the first signs of stiffness, or when your dog gets to be 7 to 8 years old, you should start giving your dog a joint supplement.

 An effective joint supplement should include glucosamine and chondroitin, MSM, and preferably Omega-3 fatty acids and Vitamin C.

 Such a supplement can help reduce the pain and other symptoms associated with arthritis and joint degeneration.

 Visit our page on Canine Joint Supplements to view an effective joint support supplement for your aging dog.

-To help protect and support the heart and gum health of older dogs, Coenzyme Q10 (CoQ10) is an effective nutritional supplement.
+To help protect and support the heart and gum health of older dogs, Coenzyme Q10 (CoQ10) such as this one is an effective nutritional supplement.

-If your senior dog is beginning to show symptoms associated with canine cognitive dysfunction, consider supplementing him with Vetri-Science Canine Plus Senior.
+If your senior dog is beginning to show symptoms associated with canine cognitive dysfunction, consider supplementing him with VetriScience Laboratories Canine Plus Senior Multivitamin for Dogs.
 This formula contains choline and a lot of antioxidants that support the cognitive function and learning in older dogs.